Variable Energy Resources and Three Economic Challenges

 More generally, there are three economic challenges relevant to VER integration, each of which we will discuss in a bit more detail.

-- VERs tend to depress market prices for electric energy, sometimes even producing negative prices (which makes economists cringe but does make sense in the world of electricity).
+- VERs tend to depress market prices for electric energy, sometimes even producing negative prices.
+These negative prices make some economists cringe, but are completely sensible in the world of electricity.
+Remember from Lesson 6 that the Locational Marginal Price (LMP) at a specific location in the grid reflects the cost of delivering electricity to that location.
+If there is more demand than supply at a given location and the transmission grid is constrained, the LMP at that location will be high.
+But if there is more supply than demand at a given location, which could happen when there is more wind or solar energy produced than the grid can absorb, then the opposite effect happens with the LMP at that location and the LMP will become negative.
 This is good for consumers, but not so good for power producers (both conventional generators and VERs).
 While this has certainly been a challenge for states in the U.S. that have seen rapid growth in wind and solar (primarily California and Texas), it is by no means a challenge specific to the United States.
 Germany, which has been very aggressive towards a renewable power generation transition, has seen a rise in the frequency of negative prices, which is great for consumers (hey, you get paid to use cheap green electricity) but terrible for power generation companies.
 A solution to this challenge in some areas has been to establish “capacity” payments that are designed to make generators whole financially and keep power plants from retiring too early.
 You can see a nice animation of electricity prices, including when prices go negative, from the MISO market website.
 (You may need to refresh it to see the prices change.
 You can also look at a similar picture for the Texas grid, known as ERCOT.)

 The emergence of low-cost solar photovoltaics and energy storage presents an additional challenge to the business models of electric utilities.
 This is more complex than the disruptive competition that new technologies can generate, because (as we learned in Lesson 5) the electric utility has a regulatory mandate to provide universal service at high reliability.
 If solar PV and energy storage steal business from the utility, then the social question arises of whether we find ways to continue to pay for the electric grid (for those who continue to depend on electric service from the grid) or whether we abandon the utility's social mandate to ensure electric reliability.
 You can read more about this in the report "The Economics of Grid Defection" from the Rocky Mountain Institute.